paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

 #### Amendment of Subsection (a)(4)(B)
 Pub.
 L. 116–260, div.
 FF, title VII, §§ 701(b), 704(1), Dec.
 27, 2020, 134 Stat.
-3137, 3199, provided that, effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, this section is amended by striking “the expected family contribution” each place the term appears and inserting “the student aid index”.
+3137, 3199; Pub.
+L. 117–103, div.
+R, § 102(a), Mar.
+15, 2022, 136 Stat.
+819, provided that, effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, this section is amended by striking “the expected family contribution” each place the term appears and inserting “the student aid index”.
 See 2020 Amendment note below.

 #### Amendments
 2020—Subsec. (a)(4)(B).
 Pub.
 L. 116–260 substituted “the student aid index” for “the expected family contribution”.